PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 19:04:29
+Last updated: 2024-04-05 19:05:03
-Random Quote: Kids, you can't cling to the past.
-Because no matter how tight you hold on... it's already gone. - Ted Mosby
+Random Quote: And at some point you make a choice about who you are and what you want. - Rue Bennett